Sideways at HP2

 Frank Ostini, Virginia Madsen & Gray Hartley

+SIDEWAYS was filmed in our region over ten weeks in October/November 2003.
 They used the Hitching Post for three days.